Get Rich! logo

 3 Hand Limit

-At the end of your turn you may hold no more than 8 cards.
-If you cannot reach 8 or fewer by discarding combinations, discard asset or income cards first.
+Players may hold no more than 8 cards at the end of their turn.
+If they cannot reduce their hand to 8 or fewer cards by discarding combinations, they must discard Asset or Income cards first.

 4 Boom / Crash